 Unfortunately, our founder Sheila Freemantle, passed away in 2012.
-But together and with the dedication of her husband, Richard, the Tintsaba team is able to continue in her memory.
-We strive to uphold the ideals that Sheila built Tintsaba around; excellence, team work, commitment to the earth and the holistic well-being of our groups.
+But with the dedication of her husband, Richard, the Tintsaba team continues in her memory, upholding the ideals on which Tintsaba was built; excellence, team work, commitment to the earth and the holistic well-being of our groups.

 Together we can weave a better life.